anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

-To reduce the number of sockets that have to be announced by proxies when using direct connections and to also reduce the number of responder sockets that need to be maintained by a Join Proxy operating in this approach, these proxies SHOULD limit the number of registrar sockets it maps to between 4 and 10 best registrar sockets as described in {{responder-selection}} per variation.
+To reduce the number of sockets that have to be announced by proxies when using direct connections and to also reduce the number of responder sockets that need to be maintained by a Join Proxy operating in this approach, these proxies SHOULD limit the number of registrar sockets they maps to between 4 and 10 best registrar sockets as described in {{responder-selection}} per variation.

 #### Best Registrar Selection Mode {#best-registrar}

-In the implementation mode "best registrar selection", the Join Proxy creates a separate socket for a set of all registrar sockets that it discovers and that announce support for the same set of variations.
-It then connects pledges to the best available registrar socket from that set.
+In the implementation mode "best registrar selection", the Join Proxy creates a separate responder socket for a set of all registrar sockets that it discovers and that announce support for the same set of variations.

-It then announces this socket with the parameters of the best discovered registrar socket, replacing the service name and network parameter names with those for its Join Proxy responder socket as in the case of a direct connection.
+For pledges to discover the Join Proxy, the Join Proxy then announces this socket with the parameters of the best discovered registrar socket, replacing the service name and network parameter names with those for its Join Proxy responder socket as in the case of a direct connection.

+The Join Proxy then connects pledges to the best available registrar socket from that set when it receives a connection to that socket.

-When performing best registrar selection, the Join Proxy has to perform selection of the best availalable responder as described in {{responder-selection}}.
+When performing best registrar selection for that connection, the Join Proxy has to perform selection of the best availalable responder as described in {{responder-selection}}.

-In addition, stateful proxies implementing best registrar selection SHOULD optimize selection of registrar for each Join Proxy responder socket across connections for multiple pledges instead of starting the sequence of responders to try anew from the highest precedence registrar for every new connecting pledge - and repeatedly run into timeouts when one or more of the best registrar time out on connection attempts because they are unresponsive or unreachable.
-Instead, after a responder first fails to connect, the Join Proxy SHOULD skip this responder in further connection attempts for other connecting pledges and re-consider it only for new connection attempts after at least 60 seconds.

-Stateless proxies can not learn unresponsiveness or unreachability of a responder through connection attempts.
-Instead, they SHOULD perform a stateless responsivness/reachability check for each responder that the Join Proxy is actively forwarding packets to from one or more pledges.
-If no packets are returned from such a responder over a period of more than 30 seconds, then the responder SHOULD be considered unreachable for at least 180 seconds.
-Unreachability signaling received in response to packets sent to the responder SHOULD trigger this unreachability status after it persists for 10 seconds.

 Using newly discovered responders in stateless proxies supporting best registrar selection must be done carefully.
 Consider the common case that service announcements for a primary responder